 How to Distribute the Estate in South Korea

 The estate has come into the co-ownership status among the heirs upon the deceased’s passing.
 Many heirs in Korea choose to maintain this co-ownership.
 For example, when the estate is comprised of a real property, the heirs keep the property under their mutual names.

-In the co-ownership status, they can sell the house by mutual agreement and distribute the proceeds according to their shares at any time.
-There is no such a thing that (i) this state of ownership is regarded as a limited ownership or (ii) the real property market does not like a co-owened property.
+In the co-ownership status, the heirs can sell the house by mutual agreement and distribute the proceeds according to their shares at any time.
+There is no such a thing like that (i) this state of ownership is regarded as a limited ownership or (ii) the real property market does not like a co-owned property.

 When the agreement among the heirs fail to reach, any heir can ask the court to sell the house and distribute the proceeds.
 This sort of petition is very common in Korea.

 Of course, as the other counsel proposes, you may give up your inheritance share and enter into an agreement with the stepfather so that he can pay your share when he finally sells the house.
 But, you cannot be sure of when he will sell the house and at what price, and when you will be paid.
 Also if he refuses to sell the house, and even refuses to pay you, what shall you do?
-You will probably need to file a suit against him at the Korean court, which is not a good situation for someone like you who live in the U.S. Also there is a matter of trust issue between you and the stepfather.
+You will probably need to file a suit against him at the Korean court.
+But, that is not a good situation for someone like you who lives in the U.S. Also there is a matter of trust issue between you and the stepfather.

 If you have any question regarding this article or a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean qualified lawyer will answer your inquiry.

 © 2018.
 All rights reserved.